Detect Heart Risk Before It Strikes

 Why Should You Take thehs-CRP Test?

-If your 10-year risk of a cardiac event is moderately high, testing can help identify inflammation associated with cardiovascular disease (CVD).
+If your 10-year risk of a heart event is moderate, hs-CRP testing helps identify the inflammatory processes linked to coronary artery disease (CAD) and other forms of cardiovascular disease (CVD).

 • Prevent Secondary Heart Attacks:

-Men over 50 and women over 60 without existing heart disease or diabetes can use hs-CRP testing to identify low-grade inflammation due to aging.
+Men over 50 and women over 60 can use hs-CRP testing to detect low-grade inflammation linked to aging and lifestyle factors before it leads to complications.

 hs-CRP.jpg